ehwan/C-language-Parser-In-Rust/README.md

 ### Phase 4: Building AbstractSyntaxTree
 Build an Abstract Syntax Tree (AST) from the preprocessed token stream.
 The AST will be used to generate instructions.

-### Phase 5: Generating Instructions
+### Phase 5: Semantic Analysis
-Generate a sequence of virtual instructions from the AST.
-The instructions will be executed at the software level.
+Iterate through the AST and check for semantic errors, such as type mismatches and undeclared variables.

-### Phase 6: Executing Instructions
+### Phase 6: LLVM linkage
-Execute the generated instructions.
-The virtual machine will simulate the execution of the code.

-### Note
-This process will not generate binary or assembly code.
-Instead, it will produce a sequence of virtual instructions (`src/virtualmachine/instruction`) which will be executed at the software level.
+Generate LLVM IR from the AST and execute it using the LLVM JIT compiler.

 ## How to run
 ```sh